On the plane with Harris – but is she really opening up to the press?

 A big blue “Country Over Party” sign hung over the scene.
 Legendary photographer Annie Leibovitz was there taking pictures for Vogue, focused on Ms. Harris.

-It was the two women’s first joint appearance since the conservative former Representative Cheney (and, just as noteworthily, her father) had endorsed the liberal Ms. Harris – an extraordinary break with the Republican Party and signal of the Cheneys’ passionate opposition to its nominee, former President Donald Trump.
+It was the two politicians' first joint appearance since the conservative former Representative Cheney (and, just as noteworthily, her father) had endorsed the liberal Ms. Harris – an extraordinary break with the Republican Party and signal of the Cheneys’ passionate opposition to its nominee, former President Donald Trump.

 Since Ms. Harris’ sudden rise to the top of the Democratic ticket in July, she has been criticized for being too cautious, doing few media interviews or town halls with voters.
 That’s changing – sort of.